Moduli of surfaces in $\mathbb{P}^3$: Quintic surfaces

+Because $\PP(H^0(\PP^3, \calO(5)) \cong \PP^{55}$ and $\dim \Aut \PP^3 = 15$, we have a $40$-dimensional space of quintic surfaces in $\PP^3$.
 However, just fixing numerical invariants, we obtain a moduli space of smooth quintic surfaces with an additional component \cite{horikawa}.
 Smooth quintic surfaces have numerical invariants $K_S^5 = 5$, $p_g = 4$, and $q = 0$ and the moduli space parameterizing these surfaces has two $40$ dimensional components.
 The first component, consisting of \textit{type I} surfaces, parameterizes traditional quintic surfaces $S$ such that $K_S$ is very ample and defines an embedding $S \subset \PP^3$.
 The second component parameterizes \textit{type IIa} surfaces such that $|K_S|$ has a base-point and $S$ admits a generically two-to-one morphism to $\PP^1 \times \PP^1$.
 The two components meet along a divisor of dimension $39$ parameterizing \textit{type IIb} surfaces such that $|K_S|$ has a base-point and $S$ admits a generically two-to-one morphism to $\F_2$.
 For an image of the moduli space and the construction of type II surfaces, see \cite{rana}.
 One might naturally ask how the moduli space of pairs defined in this paper encompasses surfaces of type II.

-Surfaces of type IIa cannot appear in $\calM_{\PP^3\s,(5,4)}$ because we are restricting to pairs that admit smoothings to $\PP^3$ and surfaces in $\PP^3$.

-To describe them, we recall how to embed surfaces of type II into weighted projective spaces, worked out in \cite{quinticsurfaces}.
-There is an error in the main theorem in \cite{quinticsurfaces} in the first relation $r_1$, but it is stated correctly below.
+To describe the type II surfaces, we recall how to embed surfaces them into weighted projective spaces, worked out in \cite{quinticsurfaces}.
+There is a typographical error in the main theorem in \cite{quinticsurfaces} in the first relation $r_1$, but it is stated correctly below.

 \begin{theorem}[Griffin] Let $S$ be a numerical quintic surface of type II.
 Then, where $\PP(1,1,1,1,2,3,3)$ has coordinates $(x_0,x_1,x_2,x_3,y,z_1,z_2)$ and $I$ is generated by the relations

 where $Q$ and $e_i$ are weight 5 polynomials satisfying certain conditions.
 The surface $S$ is of type IIb if $\beta = 0$ and type IIa if $\beta \ne 0$. \end{theorem}